 Skratch is a product developed by Dr. Allen Lim, who also helps develop the Skratch Labs line of drink mixes and bars.
 They contain simple sugars to help your body absorb and process nutrients more quickly.
 Skratch’s drink mixes also have electrolytes like sodium, magnesium, and potassium to help you maintain hydration levels as you sweat.
 Skratch uses real fruit for its flavors, and you can choose between lemon and lime, strawberry lemonade, oranges, hot apple cider, and more.
-In our cycling circles, Skratch is very popular as a water-bottle additive.
+In our cycling circles, Skratch is very popular as a water-bottle additive because it is easy on the stomach.
 In particular, it tends to be a favorite of road cyclists and long-course gravel bike riders.

 Hammer Perpetuem is a product that has been around for quite some time and has a loyal following among endurance athletes.
 The founder is Brian Frank, who started Hammer Nutrition.
 Hammer Perpetuem contains maltodextrin and complex carbohydrates, proteins, auxiliary nutrients, and healthy fats to help you maintain energy levels as you exercise.
 It comes in four flavors, including caffe latte, chocolate, orange-vanilla, and strawberry-vanilla.

 Zym is made by Xterra, the well-regarding maker of triathlon wetsuits and other tri gear.
 The folks at Xterra are endurance athletes themselves, and understand the finer points of in-workout nutrition needs.
 It includes the electrolytes that your body is going to lose while working out and perspiring, and also includes a number of vitamins which helps you recover and prevents your immunity from being depleted when endurance training.
 Zym comes in dissolvable tablets that are easy to carry in your bag or on a bike ride — we LOVE the tablet design because of its portability.
 And the handy plastic container keep the tablets clean in case they are right next to dirty clothes in your gear back or bike grease in the shop.